paketo-buildpacks/paketo-website/content/docs/howto/web-servers.md

 ### Start an HTTPD Server at App Launch Time

-Include an `httpd.conf` file in your application's source code.
+Include an `httpd.conf` file in your application's source code or set `BP_WEB_SERVER=httpd` in the build environment to automatically generate one.
 The HTTPD Paketo buildpack will install the Apache HTTP Server binary _and_ configure it to start when the app image launches.